Vecchia Dogana Guesthouse

 We like to offer a tailor-made hospitality: our room rates vary according to the number of nights, the number of rooms booked and the desired services.
-Single room rates can range from CHF 85 to CHF 120 and double rooms from CHF 140 to CHF 175.
+Single room rates start from CHF 100.-. and double rooms from CHF 160.-.
 Fill the form for an exact quote or for any other enquiry!

 A late 19th-century villa built as a customs house on the border of Italy, our Guesthouse looks out from the headwaters of the Lisora stream.
 It is outside the village of Astano, Malcantone region, close to a silent, mystical lake.
 The vegetation of the hillside blends into a beautiful garden, without a single fence to mark the boundary.